I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_openresourcefromnthandle.md

 If this member has a value of <b>NULL</b>, the value of the <b>KeyedMutexPrivateRuntimeDataSize</b> member must be zero.

-`pOpenAllocationInfo2`

-[in] This member is reserved and should be set to zero.

-`pPrivateRuntimeData`

-[in] A caller-supplied buffer where the runtime private data associated with this resource will be copied to.

-`pResourcePrivateDriverData`

-[in] A caller-supplied buffer where the driver private data associated with the resource will be copied to.

-`PrivateRuntimeDataSize`

-[in] The size, in bytes, of the buffer pointed to by the <b>pPrivateRuntimeData</b> member.

-`pTotalPrivateDriverDataBuffer`

-[in] A pointer to a caller-supplied buffer where the driver private data will be stored.

-`ResourcePrivateDriverDataSize`

-[in] The size, in bytes, of the  buffer pointed to by the <b>pResourcePrivateDriverData</b> member.

-`TotalPrivateDriverDataBufferSize`
+`KeyedMutexPrivateRuntimeDataSize`

-[in] The size, in bytes, of the buffer pointed to by the <b>pTotalPrivateDriverDataBuffer</b> member.
+[in] The size, in bytes, of the buffer pointed to by the <b>pKeyedMutexPrivateRuntimeData</b> member.

-[out] The size, in bytes, of  the data written to <b>pTotalPrivateDriverDataBuffer</b>.
+`hSyncObject`

+[out] A handle to the synchronization object in this process.

 ## Requirements